 Another common sign of a bed bug infestation is a perennially musty odor like the scent of an old damp towel.
 This is a result of the pheromones produced by their scent glands.
-Bed bugs release in large volumes and when it happens, this odor can be overpowering and give your bedroom the flavor of a moldy changing room.
+Bed bugs release in large volumes and when it happens, this odour can be overpowering and give your bedroom the flavour of a mouldy changing room.

 5. Molted Exoskeletons

 Adult bed bugs are about the size of an apple seed and have flat, oval brown bodies.
 When they are maturing, they moult multiple times a year, so it’s not unusual to find small exoskeletons in your bed if you’ve had a bed bug infestation.
 A shed exoskeleton looks similar to a live bed bug but is more translucent and visibly immobile.

 Need a pest control guide?
 We've got you covered.